 Technical set up to allow testers to access your testing environments

-You've signed up and you're ready to start firing off your first Rainforest tests.
-To generate the best, most deterministic results, there is a bit of setup that must be completed as soon as possible.
+You've signed up and you're ready to start running your Rainforest tests.
+To generate the best, most deterministic results, there is a bit of setup that must be completed.

 Make sure that the following are in place and you'll be in great shape to start testing!